-Position another light below your subject’s chin or chest facing up at a 45-degree angle.
+Position another light as fill light below your subject’s chin or chest facing up at a 45-degree angle.
 This will leave you with a small gap between the two lights through which you can shoot.

 Because you have two lights on light stands directly in front of your subject, with you trying to shoot through a gap between the two, it gets a bit squished.
 So it’s advisable to put the upper light on a boom arm in front of your subject so that the light stand isn’t in your way.

 Now that you have your lights in position, you need to adjust the power.

 It’s very important that the lower light isn’t brighter than the upper light, otherwise you’ll end up with very unflattering shadows going up instead of down.
 Also jokingly referred to as monster lighting, as you can see above.
 How much lower depends on how deep you want the shadows to be, so is a matter of personal choice.

 In a clamshell setup the upper light is your main light source, your key light, and the lower light is your fill light, which is another clue.
 The lower light is there to fill in the shadows from the key light and give the glowing effect synonymous with clamshell lighting and beauty photography.

 Prefer minimal shadows on your subject’s face?
 If the lower light is at the same power as the upper light, you’ll cut out all shadows and create a flat light effect.

 If that’s the look you want, great, but what I like about clamshell lighting is that you get the butterfly lighting pattern benefits of chiselled features, but with softer shadows.
 So the subject’s face is defined, but shadows are not as deep, because they’re filled in by the beautiful soft light of two big (relative to the subject, because they’re close) frontal light sources.